 In that class, she was spotted by Cydney Payton, then director of Denver’s Museum of Contemporary Art, who asked her to be part of a residency program for artists under age 30.
 “That made me think, OK, I am an artist,” Ochoa says.

 After creating two video installations at the Denver museum, she moved to New York.
 “There was so much less space, less time and less money, and I had to adapt,” she says.
 “It was much easier to use ink and paper, so I started making ink drawings.
 It was freeing to let go of the technology.”

 Along the way, Ochoa met the man who became her husband, Nick Page, who in 2017 was elected to the Dutchess County Legislature.
 They lived in Brooklyn but Page worked in Beacon and suggested they move.
 She resisted but now notes that “when I think I lived in Brooklyn for 10 years and the people in the corner bodega never knew my name, I realize it’s been good for me to open up here.
 I’m a Beaconite!”

 What The Thunder Said runs through April 15.
 An opening reception will be held at the gallery, at 436 Main St., on Saturday, March 10, from 6 to 9 p.m.
 Matteawan will also host a discussion with Ochoa about her work on Sunday, April 8.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.